uowoolab/MEPO-ML/README.md

 ### Use Case 1: Assigning charges for a single CIF

-To predict charges for one structure (`/path/to/src/` can be absolute or relative paths):
+To assign charges for one structure (`/path/to/src/` can be absolute or relative paths):

 ```
 python predict.py --cif /path/to/src/MOF1.cif